xeago/gradblog/graduation/extended-abstract.md

 just text.
 It doesn't matter.

 Text is special because it means different things depending on its context.
-For example the format, language, spelling errors and more can all cause potentially unwanted differences.
+For example the format, the language, any spelling errors and more can all cause potentially unwanted differences.
 This requires careful consideration when designing a scheme.
 Elasticsearch helps you by automatically guessing a scheme based on first input, and migrates to